Real-Time Polarization Control for Satellite QKD with Liquid-Crystal Beacon Stabilization: Introduction

 An alternative approach to polarization stabilization employs a continuous beacon laser — a bright classical beam co-propagating with the quantum photons.
 Its instantaneous polarization state is monitored in real time, and compensating elements are dynamically adjusted to correct the observed rotation.
 This method has been demonstrated on the Micius satellite (630 kg), which used a motorized wave-plate stack to actively cancel polarization drift~\cite{Micius}.
 Similarly, nanosatellite experiments such as the Singaporean \textit{SpooQy-1} (3U CubeSat, 2.6 kg) have explored liquid-crystal-based (LC) polarization control, though limited to internal loops without down-link correction~\cite{Spooqy1,Spooqy2}.
+LC-based polarization compensation devices capable of implementing arbitrary polarization transformations have also been proposed for satellite QKD systems~\cite{JimenezGirela2025}, highlighting the potential of fully electronic, compact solutions.
+For clarity, the main polarization-stabilization techniques relevant to satellite QKD are briefly summarized in Table~\ref{tab:polcomp_methods}.

-Within this context, the \textit{CubEniK} project advances beacon-based polarization stabilization by replacing moving optics with two low-voltage liquid-crystal variable retarders, creating a simpler, fully electronic system.
+Against this background, the \textit{CubEniK} project advances beacon-based polarization stabilization by replacing moving optics with two low-voltage liquid-crystal variable retarders, creating a simpler, fully electronic system.
+While a similar LC-based compensation approach is employed, the main focus of this work is on polarization monitoring, realized through a beacon-based polarimetric scheme.
 By leveraging the same liquid-crystal technology used for beacon-laser polarimetry, \textit{CubEniK} enables real-time, in-flight down-link correction and allows polarization-control settings to be directly transferred and adapted for the quantum channel.

+Further miniaturization of polarization-control subsystems may be achieved in the future using emerging flat-optics approaches.
+In particular, metasurface-based devices, composed of subwavelength nanostructures~\cite{Neshev2018}, have demonstrated highly efficient and flexible manipulation of optical wavefronts.
+These structures enable control over multiple degrees of freedom of light, including polarization~\cite{Yuan2024} and spin–orbit interactions, i.e., coupling between polarization and spatial properties of light~\cite{Yuan2025SpinOrbit}.
+While these approaches are currently predominantly static, they represent a promising direction for future compact and integrated implementations of polarization-control systems.